-Support for T-RIP is free to the original purchaser for one year from the date of purchase.
-Before calling for support, please make sure you have read the manual and checked the online support page to see if there are any updates, new support videos and additional help. www.T-BizNetwork.com/support/.
+Support for T-RIP is free to the original purchaser for six months from the date of purchase for full version owners and three months from the date of purchase for users who upgrade from FastRIP.
+After support has expired users will be charged a \$75 per call fee or \$200 for a yearly support contract.
+Before calling for support, please make sure you have read the manual and checked the online support page to see if there are any updates, new support videos and additional help.